Inspiration

 Sunrise Drum

-Helen was Al Merritt’s sister shown in the photo at Mashpee.
+Helen was Al Merritt’s sister shown in the photo below at Mashpee Reservation, Massachusetts.

 Helen was the keeper stories in the family.
 She learned as a child from Paul-René’s great-grandmother Maria Hancock who raised Helen after Helen's mother died.
-The stories were about our matrilineal Bear Clan and Onondaga ancestry.
-Her stories described ancestors that were Algonquians who mixed with Onondagas and traveled to and from Newfoundland on the St Lawrence River.
+The stories were about our matrilineal Bear Clan and ancestry.
+Her stories described ancestors that traveled to and from Newfoundland on the St Lawrence River.
 It seems that all family travel was by boat and canoe.
 Some of the family boat trips went big distances.

 Sunrise Drum